Every Fitness Training Program Needs To Include These 3 Things

 For doctors and other busy professionals, I recommend sticking to 3 sets for efficiency.

-HOW TO CREATE A WORKOUT PLAN FOR A WOMAN
+HOW TO CREATE A FITNESS TRAINING PROGRAM FOR WOMEN

 So what if you're a woman and you want to exercise, but you don't want to get bulky?